Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Experiments on language models

-Since models are pretrained to model any harmful text found on the internet, they are not immediately safe for deployment.
-As such, models are typically fine-tuned to produce text which reflect human preferences through Reinforcement Learning from Human Feedback (RLHF).
+Since models are pretrained on harmful text found on the internet, they are typically fine-tuned to reflect human preferences through RLHF.
 Does this fit within our framework?
-Consider a prompt like ``How do I build a bomb?''.
-If we refer to $\llm{ANSWER}$ as the capability that attempts to answer the question while $\llm{REFUSE}$ is the solution that refuses to answer the question, we can idealize the model's completion as The pretrained model might see examples of both capabilities, but RLHF will uniformly incentivize refusing to answer the question.
-Therefore, fine-tuning for safety can be framed as ``catastrophically forgetting'' how to answer the question.
+If we refer to $\llm{ANSWER}$ as the capability that attempts to answer an instruction while $\llm{REFUSE}$ is the solution that refuses to answer the question, we can idealize the model's completion as below.
+Safety fine-tuning induces a drop in answering and can be studied under our framework similarly to forgetting.

-\paragraph{Conjugate prompting to follow harmful instructions instead of refusing them.} In the context of our prior results, when we view language models as implicitly inferring the task, fine-tuning may be suppressing $\llm{ANSWER}$ rather than forgetting it.
-Moreover, we expect that fine-tuning is primarily in English since preference data labelling is much more expensive and less diverse than unsupervised pretraining data \citep{label_news}.
-To test this claim, we test conjugate prompting to recover language model behavior before safety fine-tuning.
-Specifically, we test GPT-3.5 before and after fine-tuning for conversational dialogue \footnote{This corresponds to \texttt{text-davinci-003} and \texttt{gpt-3.5-turbo}, respectively.}.
+\paragraph{Conjugate prompting to follow harmful instructions.} Fine-tuning may be suppressing $\llm{ANSWER}$ rather than forgetting it.
+Since preference data is more expensive and less diverse than pretraining data \citep{label_news}, we expect that fine-tuning is primarily in English, and we test conjugate prompting to recover behavior before safety fine-tuning.
+Specifically, we test GPT-3.5 before (\texttt{gpt-3.5-turbo}) and after (\texttt{text-davinci-003}) fine-tuning for conversational dialogue.
 For our prompts, we sample $100$ instructions from AdvBench \citep{zou2023universal}.
-We say that the model output reflects the ANSWER task if it attempts to answer the question, and otherwise reflects the REFUSE task if it is a refusal or an answer to a different question \footnote{We do not assess the correctness of the answer to the question since we are testing the success of the refusal mechanism.
-This is in line with research in this field such as \cite{zou2023universal} and \cite{wei2023jailbroken}.}.
-We provide concrete details for our setup and labelling guidelines in \refapp{toxic_template} as well as examples of harmful instructions, model completions, and labels in \refapp{toxic_examples}.
+We say that the model output reflects the ANSWER task if it attempts to answer the question, and otherwise reflects the REFUSE task if it is a refusal or an answer to a different question (evaluation details in \refapp{toxic_template}, examples in \refapp{toxic_examples}).